vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 then have to convert it back to vcf plink --bfile merged --allow-extra-chr --recode vcf --out merged_pruned

- all in the merge_prune folder and now i copied back the final vcf files to scratch
+ all in the merge_prune folder and now i copied back the final vcf files to scratch and bgzpipped them.

 now i have to separate them back out by year and sex